FemiDore/FemiDore/README.md

 ## Hi there 👋

-I'm Femi, an aspiring **Data Engineer** from Nigeria Focused on learning and developing my skill set as a data engineer
+I'm Femi, an aspiring **Data Engineer** from Nigeria.

----

-I’m an aspiring Data Engineer who started my coding journey in **2025**.
+I started my coding journey in **2025** and I'm focused on learning and developing my skills in data engineering.
 I enjoy working with data, learning how systems scale, and building projects that solve real problems.
-I’m committed to learning in public and improving consistently through hands-on practice.
+I'm committed to learning in public and improving consistently through hands-on practice.

 ---